Goffaux-Lab/how-to-use-goffaux-lab/README.md

 Once the above is complete, the repository will appear on the Goffaux-Lab's github account and not on your personal account.
 The last thing to do is to **fork** the repository so that you have a copy on your personal account.
-This is detailed in the section below.
+This is detailed in the next section.

 ### Using/Updating existing work (fork, commit, pull request)
 If you want to use a repository that someone else created on Goffaux-Lab, go to